 Outdoor Activities to Connect Children to Nature

 Parents and teachers, we want to support you as you adjust to the changes brought along by COVID-19.
-We will continue to populate this page with resources that may be of use to you as children learn from home or in school.
 We have included on this page our favourite outdoor activities to connect children to nature (below) along with articles about connecting children to nature and some online activities for you to do indoors.

 Want to share your favourite resource with us?
 E-mail firstname.lastname@example.org to add your ideas to this list.

-Click the button below and select Newsletter - Parent to receive our weekly newsletter!
+Click the button below and select Newsletter - Parent to receive our newsletter!

 We are thrilled by the positive response to our weekly activity mailer!
 Thank you to the teachers and network of 28 organizations who have shared this content, helping get this information into the hands of over 2000 parents.